george-hawkins/arf-drone/pixhawk-setup.md

 <img width="256" src="images/mission-planner/accel/nose.jpg"> <img width="256" src="images/mission-planner/accel/tail.jpg"> <img width="256" src="images/mission-planner/accel/back.jpg">

 As instructed you have to place you system in turn flat, on its left, right, nose, tail and back, pressing a key after each step.
 Each time I tried this I eventually got the message "3D Accel calibration needed" at some point in the process - I had to look at the [source code](https://github.com/ArduPilot/ardupilot/blob/126296b/libraries/AP_Arming/AP_Arming.cpp#L192) to detemine if this really was an error, it is - a critical one indicating that the calibration has failed.
 I just restarted and restarted this step, trying to make the transition between steps - left side to right side etc. - as smooth as possible until eventually the calibration completed without error.

+Note: once you've calibrated the accelerometer once recalibrating always goes much smoother.
+I.e. calibrating at this point means that any subsequent recalibration, once all the components are mounted in their final position, will go much smoother.
+Doing the equivalent of a factory reset (switching back and forward between another firmware, e.g. PX4 or an Ardupilot firmware for a different vehicle type, or doing a [parameter reset](http://ardupilot.org/copter/docs/common-parameter-reset.html)) will undo this affect.

 ### Compass calibration